A favicon of Heap

 Growth trajectory

 Heap went from 3 active domains in April 2013 to a peak of 9,992 in March 2025, a 3,330x increase over 12 years.
 Growth accelerated sharply in 2022 when active domains nearly doubled in a single year, coinciding with the product-led growth wave.
 By late 2024, Heap had crossed 9,500 active domains, but the trend reversed in early 2025.
-Active domains peaked at 9,992 and dropped to 7,179 by July 2025, a 28% decline in four months.
-Total domains tell the broader story: 50,297 domains have used Heap at some point, meaning roughly 80% of all adopters have since removed it.
+Our earlier records reach 9,992 domains in March 2025, and our current crawl detects 9,803, making Heap the one product in this category whose current figure sits close to its earlier high rather than well above it.
+Since we began tracking in March 2026, 1,043 domains have dropped it.

 Sales Signal: The 2,800+ domains that dropped Heap recently are actively evaluating alternatives.
 The 7,179 remaining customers are in a period of integration uncertainty, making them receptive to conversations about their analytics stack.